 For more information VISIT

 St. Mary Magdalene church in Čazma is a Romanesque church built at the beginning of the 13th century.
-It is a triple – nave building in the form of a cross with two bells and the oldest, high valued religious monument in Bjelovar – Bilogora County.
-The original church was finished in 1232 in the centre of Čazma, which was an important medieval crossroads.
+It is a triple – nave building in the form of a cross with two bells and the oldest, a high valued religious monument in Bjelovar – Bilogora County.
+The original church was finished in 1232 in the center of Čazma, which was an important medieval crossroads.
 The church was devastated during Ottoman conquests when Turkish pasha Ulama bey ravaged over Čazma in 1544.
 Researches and renewal have started around 1995 and are still going on.

 For more information visit Bjelovar – Bilogora County tourist board.